abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

     }
     ```

+- **Notes**

   - Why use it instead of `fetch()` or `axios`?

     - Because it provides a simplified API for making HTTP requests and handling responses using observables, which makes it easier to work with asynchronous data in Angular applications
     - It provides built-in support for **interceptors**, which allows us to modify the request and response data before they are sent or received, and to handle errors in a more elegant way

       > **Interceptors**: We can use `HttpClient` interceptors to intercept HTTP requests and responses, and modify them before they are sent or received, or to handle errors in a more elegant way.
 More about interceptors [in the Angular-Modules file](./2-Angular-Modules.md#http-interceptors)

+    - It provides built-in support for **cancellation** of HTTP requests, which allows us to cancel an ongoing request if it is no longer needed, and to avoid unnecessary network traffic

+      > **Cancellation**: We can use the `takeUntil` operator from RxJS to cancel an ongoing HTTP request if it is no longer needed, and to avoid unnecessary network traffic.

+    - It has a lot of built-in performance optimizations, such as request caching, request deduplication, and request batching, which can improve the performance of our Angular applications

+  - It's a good practice to use the `pluck` operator piped to the data emitted from the `http` methods inside the service method and not in the component using the service, this is because of 2 reasons:
+    1. separation of concerns (the component only cares about the data from the service-method)
+    2. making use of `generics` in the service-method to select the right data from the response

 ---